Already doubts over Belgium's new 'anti-corona government'

 They both argue that this is not what has been agreed on - while others say the opposite.

-Unfortunately, it is hard to found out who is right, as no word of the agreement has been put on paper.
+Unfortunately, it is hard to find out who is right, as no word of the agreement has been put on paper.

 It is now up to Wilmès to put an agreement on paper where all 10 parties can consent to.